bamboo-pan/gemini_key_manager/README.md

     *   Automatically retries the request with the next available key in the pool.
     *   Returns a 503 "Service Unavailable" error if all keys become exhausted for the day.
 *   **Daily Reset:** Automatically resets usage counts and the list of exhausted keys at the beginning of each new day.
+*   **OpenAI API Compatibility:** Acts as an adapter for the `/v1/chat/completions` endpoint.
+Accepts requests in OpenAI format (including streaming) and translates them to/from the Gemini API format.
 *   **Configurable Logging:** Provides detailed logging to both console and rotating log files for debugging and monitoring.

 ## Prerequisites